Toaster: Conveyor toaster

 A conveyor toaster is an appliance that caramelizes and carries bread products on a belt or chain into and through a heated chamber.
 Conveyor toasters are designed to make many slices of toast and are generally used in the catering industry, restaurants, cafeterias, institutional cooking facilities, and other commercial food service situations where constant or high-volume toasting is required.
 Bread can be toasted at a rate of 250–1800+ slices an hour.
 The total radiant heat a conveyor toaster applies to each slice can be controlled by adjusting the conveyor speed or the output strength of the heating elements.
 Conveyor toasters are generally available with either a vertical or horizontal conveyor orientation.
 Conveyor toasters have been produced for home use; in 1938, for example, the Toast-O-Lator went into limited production.

 History

+Non-electric toasters

 Before the development of the electric toaster, sliced bread was toasted by placing it in a metal frame or on a long-handled toasting fork and holding it near a fire or over a kitchen grill.

 From the 16th century onward, long-handled forks were used as toasters, "sometimes with fitment for resting on bars of grate or fender."

 Wrought-iron scroll-ornamented toasters appeared in Scotland in the 17th century.
 Another wrought-iron toaster was documented to be from 18th-century England.
+The bar-gate toaster or lark spit also appeared in the 18th century.

 Utensils for toasting bread over open flames appeared in America in the early 19th century, including decorative implements made from wrought iron.